uber-web/math.gl/docs/README.md

 ## Supported Browsers and Node Versions

 math.gl is fully supported on:
-- "evergreen" browsers: i.e recent versions of Chrome, Safari, Firefox, Edge etc.
+- Evergreen browsers: Recent versions of Chrome, Safari, Firefox, Edge etc.
-- Node.js
+- Node.js: Active and Maintenance [LTS releases](https://nodejs.org/en/about/releases/)
-- IE11: math.gl's fully transpiled `es5` distribution shuold work (with performance caveats).
+- IE11: Supported (with certain performance caveats) using math.gl's fully transpiled `es5` distribution and `@babel/polyfills`.

-However, Internet Explorer < 10 will not work.
-If your application needs to support non-evergreen browsers, an option could be to use e.g. `gl-matrix` directly.
+Note that Internet Explorer < 10 will not work.
+If your application needs to support older browsers, an option could be to use [`gl-matrix`](http://glmatrix.net/) directly.

 ## Key Design Ideas